infracost/docs/docs/features/cli_commands.md

 ### Option 3: Parse HCL directly

 This method **does not require the Terraform binary** and is lightning fast.
 Internally Infracost parses the Terraform HCL directly and does not need cloud credentials.
-This makes it perfect for local development (it'll also be useful for CI/CD once we have a method to generate diffs too).

   ```shell
   infracost breakdown --path path/to/code \